uwe-creative-technology/CT_toolkit_sessions/session_7/README.md

   Ultra-simple sketch to demonstrate the use of Arduino with openFrameworks.

   This sketch is written to be used with the UWE Creative Technology Toolkit course serialExample or can work with the serialExample program that comes with the openFrameworks library.
 It initializes a serialport with a speed of 9600 baud, then waits for serialExample to send a character ('a' by default), then responds with three dollar signs.

-  To use this sketch with oF, program your Arduino, make sure the Arduino is the only vitual COM device in use, and then build and run the serialExample example in openFrameworks.
+  To use this sketch with oF, program your Arduino, make sure the Arduino is the only virtual COM device in use, and then build and run the serialExample example in openFrameworks.

-  Released under the Creative Commons Share-Alike License 10/2011 modifed by Dan Buzzo 11/2018
+  Released under the Creative Commons Share-Alike License 10/2011

+  modifed by Dan Buzzo 11/2018
 */